porsche-design-system/porsche-design-system/packages/components/src/components/carousel/carousel.examples.md

 ## Slides with flexible widths

-In case you want to have slides with different widths you can use the `autoWidth` property.
+In case you want to have slides with different widths you can use `slidesPerPage` with a value of `auto`.
-This overrides the behavior of the `slidesPerPage` option.

 <p-inline-notification heading="Attention" state="warning" persistent="true">
  It is <strong>crucial</strong> that each slide has explicit dimensions by specifying their width via CSS.
 </p-inline-notification>

-<Playground :markup="autoWidthMarkup" :config="config"></Playground>
+<Playground :markup="slidesPerPageAutoMarkup" :config="config"></Playground>

 ## Heading